OPENDAP/test.opendap.org/README.md

 for that Apache httpd data, typically `$TOO_HOME/httpd/htdocs`
 2.

+## Maintenance

+1. New Hyrax images mean new UID & GID for the bes user.
+That means that the deployer needs to launch the hyrax docker image and inspect the _/etc/etc/passwd_ file in order to locate the bes user's entry.
+The bes UID and GID should be used to locate or create (as needed) a user on the docker host with the same UID and GID.
+Then the BES log directory, $HYRAX_HOME/log/bes should be assigned UID and GID of the bes user in the docker container.

+2. New Apache httpd docker images will generate new ETags for assets served.
+This will cause the _libdap4/unit-tests/HTTPConnectTest_ to fail.
+The test _setup()_ method will need to be edited to adopt the new ETag.
+Note that running the test in debug (_-d_) will reveal the new ETag for the asset in question.

 # hyraxctl

 The included shell script _hyraxctl_, can be used to control the